KatrinaHuberJuma/q-cards/README.md

-real MVP feature: use react
+real MVP feature:
+use react
+understand react router
+use react bootstrap
 - users can login as staff or students
 - users can see cards holding student queue request
 - users can see a form that posts info to the server